 Most listings are in the $20's per square foot per year.
-The Colonial Town Center submarket is seeing a decline in rates.
-In the last 3 months, the median rate decreased $2 per sqft per year.
-That's a 8% decrease in rent.
+The Colonial Town Center submarket is experiencing a decrease in rates.
+In the last 3 months, the median rate decreased $1 per sqft per year.
+That's a 3% decline in rent.

-Compared to the rest of the Orlando market, the Colonial Town Center region has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Orlando market, the Colonial Town Center region has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 4 listings have come on the market, which means spaces most likley are going fast.
+In the last 90 days, 4 listings have come on the market, which means new listings are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 25% of the listings in the Colonial Town Center are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,130 sqft.
-Most properties in this area are approximately 1 stories.
+Even though the median size is 4,060 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this region are approximately 1 floors.
 Most buildings in this market were built in 1973 and are Class B.

-A large portion of this market is residential, but there's plenty of office_space.
+A large portion of this region is residential, but there's plenty of office_space.
 Arts, entertainment, and restaurants are the dominant industries in this market.
 Commute by car is the most popular way to get to work amongst Colonial Town Center residents.
-Commuting approximately 15 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.